foi/go-socks5-server/README.md

 ```

-### Do not forget to change the config in /etc/go-socks5-server.config.json
+### Do not forget to change the config in /etc/go-socks5-server.config.json and restart service